Skip to main content

 Tuskegee, Alabama is home to 3 schools, including 3 public schools.
 The city's schools span 1 elementary school, 1 middle school, and 1 high school.

-With an average rating of 6.2 out of 10, schools in Tuskegee show moderate performance on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 4.8 out of 10, schools in Tuskegee show moderate performance on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Tuskegee is served by 1 school district: Macon County.
 These districts collectively serve 1,769 students.